MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Security/Update-MgSecurityCaseEdiscoveryCaseCustodianUserSource.md

   - `[IncludedSources <String>]`: sourceType
   - `[SiteWebUrl <String>]`: The URL of the user's OneDrive for Business site.
 Read-only.

-CREATEDBY `<IMicrosoftGraphIdentitySet>`: identitySet
+CREATEDBY <IMicrosoftGraphIdentitySet>: identitySet
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Application <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+    - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
     - `[Id <String>]`: Unique identifier for the identity.
   - `[Device <IMicrosoftGraphIdentity>]`: identity
   - `[User <IMicrosoftGraphIdentity>]`: identity

-INPUTOBJECT `<ISecurityIdentity>`: Identity Parameter
+INPUTOBJECT <ISecurityIdentity>: Identity Parameter
   - `[AlertId <String>]`: key: id of alert
   - `[AuthoredNoteId <String>]`: key: id of authoredNote
   - `[CaseOperationId <String>]`: key: id of caseOperation